MalakMagdi/Analyze-And-Model-Airline-System/README.md

 - Severity levels for customer care tickets have been defined.
 - Assumptions have been made regarding the acquisition of complaint time.

-For more details on the project implementation, please refer to